oovk/masters-thesis/README.md

-# Knowledge Base Extraction using LLMs
+# Knowledge Base Extraction from tabular data using LLMs

 ## Working